Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Carlota Perez](https://i.imgur.com/Ss36xmF.png)

 **Installation** is the period when a new technology is first explored, installed, and then speculated on.
 This speculation leads to an unsustainable asset bubble and a spectacular **collapse**.
 Then a more sober period of **deployment** takes place, during which the technology matures and sustainably alters many aspects of society.
-After a full deployment cycle has exhausted its economic growth, a new technology precipitates a new innovation wave, and the cycle begins anew.
+After a full deployment cycle has exhausted its economic growth, a new technology initiates a new innovation wave, and the cycle begins anew.

 > There have been five technological revolutions in 240 years...
 Each of these revolutions drives a great surge of development and shapes growth for half a century or more.